United Nations Security Council Resolution 82: Division of Korea

-At the end of World War II, the Korean Peninsula, which up to that point had been occupied by the Empire of Japan, was divided along the 38th parallel north.
+At the end of World War II, Korea, which had been a colony of the Empire of Japan between 1910 and 1945, was divided along the 38th parallel north.
 The Soviet Union (USSR) had moved forces into the northern half of the country, overseeing its establishment as the communist Democratic People's Republic of Korea (DPRK) under Kim Il Sung, a figure who had previously risen to notability for his successes fighting the Japanese.
 American forces occupied the south, overseeing the establishment of the Republic of Korea under Syngman Rhee, an ardently anti-communist autocrat.
 As tensions rose between the US and the USSR, each government in Korea claimed it had sovereignty over the whole country.

 On 14 November 1947, the General Assembly's Resolution 112 established a temporary commission to monitor free elections in Korea.
 The UN had intended to reunify Korea under one government, but the UN commission was unable to enter North Korea.
 After observing elections in South Korea, the General Assembly stated on 12 December 1948 in their Resolution 195, that the nation was to be established under one government as soon as possible, and the US and Soviet occupation forces there were to withdraw.

 As the pressure built, the North Korean government became more aggressive, with skirmishes between North and South becoming common.
 UN military observers were assigned to monitor the situation, ostensibly to prevent it from escalating.
 General Assembly Resolution 293, passed on 21 October 1949, recognized only the southern government as legal.
 North Korea in turn denied the legality of the UN activities in Korea, and said it would drive the UN forces out of the country.